qwacko/skGuard/README.md

 skGuard is a powerful route guarding utility for SvelteKit applications.
 It provides a flexible mechanism to guard routes based on custom validation logic, allowing developers to easily manage route access based on various conditions.

+The key objective is to make it easy to confirm what access is allowed in a single location, and protect all routes across all different ways of accessing pages (client-side or server-side routing)

 ## Features

 - Route-specific Checks: Define custom checks for each route in your application.
 The same route config can be used across any frontend guards and backend guards.